NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 * The emulator doesn't implement the `cx_pbkdf2_sha512` related system calls for the Ledger Nano X, so the `Start encrypting MQS data` and `Start decrypting MQS data` commands can't be tested on an emulator for the Ledger Nano X.
 * The emulator doesn't implement the `cx_ecdh` function for `CX_CURVE_Curve25519` curves, so the `Start encrypting Slatepack data` and `Start decrypting Slatepack data` commands can't be tested on an emulator.
 * This app can be built for the Ledger Nano S, however most commands will crash the Ledger Nano S since it doesn't have enough ram.
+* The app will reset its internal Slatepack, MQS data, and/or transaction state when unrelated commands are requested.
+For example, performing a `Start transaction` command followed by a `Get commitment` command will reset the app's internal transaction state thus requiring another `Start transaction` command to be performed before a `Continue transaction include output` command can be performed.